VasilisThePikachu/NewSite/content/_index.md

 I'm Pansexual and Genderfluid.
 I go by any pronouns.

-I am a furry, my current "main" being an avali.
+I am a furry, my current "main" being an Avali.

 I will at some point make a separate page about my sonas.

-I like Pikachu WAYY too much.
+I like Pikachu a lot.
+Which is why I kinda branded this site after this mouse.

 ### What to expect here